Zineb06/api-crud-springboot/README.md

 # crud-service-springboot
-simple crud application using spring boot for books management
+simple api crud application using spring boot for books management used with maven and h2 database
+# Requirements
+-IDE(eclipse, intelliJ, VSCode...)
+-JDK
+-maven
+-postman (optional for testing)
+#Description
+The application includes back-end code in spring boot used for basic CRUD operations and doesn't contain any front-end interfaces.